 Covid Related FAQs

-Masks are required to enter the park, check-in and ticketing, all Food & Beverage locations, Retail, First Aid, and Customer Service.
-Masks are requested to be worn when moving around the park.
+Masks are encouraged to enter the park, check-in and ticketing, masks are REQUIRED at indoor locations including all Food & Beverage locations, Retail, First Aid, and Customer Service.
+Masks are encouraged to be worn when moving around the park.
 MASKS WILL NOT BE WORN ON SLIDES, RIDES, ATTRACTIONS OR IN THE WATER.

 Ironically, when the weather may not be the best or if there’s rain in the forecast are the best days to be at the waterpark.
 If it’s 80 and raining, what’s the difference, you came to get anyway.
 Days that are forecasted to be less than ideal always have lower attendance therefore there’s minimal if any lines all through the park.
 Addtionally with our satisfaction guarantee you have nothing to loose, if we are forced to close due to weather you will receive a voucher to come another day.